RoSE Committee Applications Now Open!

 Statistics is a tricky subject to teach and learn.
 Even putting anxiety and computing aside, we are still faced with the challenge of trying to communicate often complex and unintuitive concepts to students.
 The statistics pedagogy SIG are interested in finding the most effective ways of teaching and learning statistical concepts.

-SIG Lead: Hilary Watt
+SIG Lead: Hilary Watt, Paul Hewson, Helen Barnett

 Up until recently, most undergraduate-level introductory statistics modules on non-specialist degree courses (i.e., outside of, e.g., maths, computing etc.) commonly used SPSS.
 There has been a recent shift away from SPSS towards using free software, such as JASP and Jamovi and even the command-line-based software, R. This SIG is interested in exploring questions about the educational pros and cons of different statistics software and how to teach and learn them effectively.